django-recaptcha/django-recaptcha/README.rst

 Widgets
 ~~~~~~~

-There are two widgets that can be used with the ``ReCaptchaField``:
+There are three widgets that can be used with the ``ReCaptchaField``:

     ``ReCaptchaV2Checkbox`` for `Google reCAPTCHA V2 - Checkbox <https://developers.google.com/recaptcha/docs/display>`_